The internet of the future

 An Immersive Web Browsing Experience

 Probably a VR headset, or whatever form factor that looks like now.
 When VR is cheap, fast, impressive, easy, and productive, it will take off.
 I am fairly certain that the flat document-like webpages of the 00s will be superseded by a browsing experience that is more involved & stimulating.
-Specifically: more spatial.
+Specifically: a web that is more spatial.

 Some other Web 4.0 possibilities: